wp-plugins/mycred-video-for-kvp/readme.txt

 Tested up to: 4.0.1
 Stable tag: 1.0.0

+Automatically replace Katalyst Video Plus video embed on compatible videos with myCRED video to allow points to be awarded for users who view the video.

+== Description ==

 Automatically replace [Katalyst Videos Plus](http://katalystvideoplus.com/ "Katalyst Videos Plus") video embed on compatible videos with [myCRED](http://mycred.me/ "myCRED") video to allow points to be awarded for users who view the video.

 **What is myCRED?**